 On if, when, where and for what purpose their data is processed.
 They can also ask for a copy of all the personal data a company has of them free of charge.

 Don’t give hackers the chance to intrude in your customers systems.
-With AVG Business Security your customers’ business and data is safe from ransomware, viruses and malware from their email and file servers.
+With Avast Business Endpoint Protection solutions your customers’ business and data is safe from ransomware, viruses and malware from their email and file servers.

 Secure your whole enterprise with Becrypt.
 Encryption is not required under GDPR but it secures your data and makes it harder for hackers or third parties to access it.
 From an insider threat to losing a device, Becrypt has a way of securing all your data with their solutions.